Prof. Ioannis K. Nikolos

 Ioannis K. Nikolos received the Diploma degree and the Ph.D. degree in Mechanical Engineering from the National Technical University of Athens (NTUA), Athens, Greece, in 1990 and 1996 respectively.

 From 1991 to July 1996, he worked as a Research Assistant with the Laboratory of Thermal Turbomachines, School of Mechanical Engineering, NTUA.
 From Nov.
 1996 to May 1998 he served his military service with the Greek Army.
 From July 1998 to Nov.
 1998 he worked as a project manager in NTUA.
 From Sept.
 1998 to July 2001 he worked as an Adjunct Lecturer with the Technical Educational Institute of Athens, Greece.
 From March 2000 to Feb.
 2001 he worked as a Research Associate with the Laboratory of Thermal Turbomachines, NTUA.
 From Sep.
 2001 to Feb.
 2003 he worked as an Adjunct Lecturer with the Technical Educational Institute of Crete, Chania, Greece.
 From 1999 to Jan.
 2003 he worked as a Research Associate with the Intelligent Systems and Robotics Laboratory, Department of Production Engineering and Management, Technical University of Crete (TUC), Chania, Greece.
 From Oct.
 1998 to Jan.
 2003 he worked as an Adjunct Lecturer with the Department of Production Engineering and Management and the Department of General Sciences, TUC, Chania Greece.
-Since 2003 he has been with the School of Production Engineering and Management, TUC, working as a Lecturer (from January 2003), as an Assistant Professor (from March 2009), and as an Associate Professor (from June 2013).
+Since 2003 he has been with the School of Production Engineering and Management, TUC, working as a Lecturer (since January 2003), as an Assistant Professor (since March 2009), and as an Associate Professor (since June 2013).